simbayippy/perp-dex-tools/docs/grid_strategy.md

    (`reduce_only` limit by default, market if boost mode is enabled).
 4. **Exit tracking**
-   Accepted exit orders reset the state machine to `READY` so the next entry can launch immediately. `GridOrderCloser.ensure_close_orders()` watches for post-only cancels and automatically reposts with a wider tick offset; after three failed attempts it executes a market close to prevent directional exposure.
+   Accepted exit orders reset the state machine to `READY` so the next entry can launch immediately.
+Each loop prunes finished positions before calling `GridOrderCloser.ensure_close_orders()`, which watches for post-only cancels and automatically reposts with a wider tick offset.
+After three failed attempts it executes a targeted market close, leaving other tracked exits untouched.

 ### Deterministic Order Mapping

-- `GridState.order_index_to_position_id` binds every client order index to its logical `position_id`, which allows fills to be routed even when multiple entries are outstanding.
+- `GridState.order_index_to_position_id` binds every client order index to its logical `position_id`, which allows fills to be routed even when multiple entries are outstanding and lets the fallback logic clean up a single leg without disturbing the rest of the book.
 - Lighter’s connector now keeps a `client → server` order-id map sourced from websocket updates and REST snapshots.
 The strategy always talks in client ids, while the connector translates them for cancel/query operations.